An agent proposes scaling up a deployment, then needs approval

 LLM providers

-Anthropic, OpenAI, and Ollama behind one protocol — swap providers without touching agent code
+Anthropic, OpenAI, and Ollama behind one protocol — Ollama is live-smoke-tested locally

 MCP integration

-Connect to external MCP servers as tools, or expose a Kestrion agent as one
+Consume external MCP tools over stdio/HTTP, or expose a Kestrion agent as one MCP tool

 PLANNED